evannf/Tug-of-Words/README.md

 # Tug-of-Words
-Word scramble tug of war game
+Tug of Words is a word scramble game where 2 players try to use their wits to beat an evil machine in tug of war.
+Each player takes turns solving a scrabmled word.